 It’s not the age of the car that matters.
 It’s the condition.
 You could have a car that’s from the 1990s, but if it were brand new, it really wouldn’t seem like the worst option in the world.
 While you won’t be able to retain that brand new car feeling, you can keep things in general tip-top condition by staying on top of the cleanliness of your vehicle.
 This means more than giving it a simple hose down when the outside is dirty.
 It means going deep, and cleaning it thoroughly on the inside.
 It won’t take too long, but will make a big difference to your overall enjoyment of your car.

 Left to its own devices, your car is going to have a few issues that’ll compromise the overall quality of the driving experience.
 If you have multiple small issues, then that’ll eventually add up to one big problem.
 You can keep your vehicle in excellent condition by staying on top of the maintenance.
 Things like keeping the fluids topped up, tyres inflated, and changing the windscreen wipers all really do make a difference to the overall feel.
+Make sure you invest maintenance from specialists that have experience in dealing with the type of car you drive.
+For example, you may need to seek out professional Subaru Service providers.
+The parts will be much higher quality and the warranty will be longer, too.
+Ensuring that your car is maintained and prepared as the manufacturers intended.

 HANDLING THE ISSUES